Transferring Funds into your SMSF

 When your SMSF is set up, you can request that your retail Super Fund rolls your Superannuation balance over to your SMSF.
 To do this you’ll need to complete a “Benefit Rollover Request” form.
 In most cases, you can download the form from your retail fund’s website.
 If you can’t download it, you can always phone and ask them to send it to you.
 Alternatively, you can use a Rollover initiation request for SMSF in a standardised format to request the roll over.

 The retail superannuation fund will ask you for your SMSF details and issue a cheque payable to your SMSF.
 They might also ask for your SMSF ABN (Australian Business Number) and confirmation of the SMSF’s Trustees and Members before rolling your funds over.
-If you need to send the retail fund this data, send them a copy of your SMSF Trust Deed .
+Be mindful, the SMSF must be listed as ‘Registered’ or ‘Complying’ on Super Fund Lookup prior to receiving rollovers from retail superannuation funds.
+If you need to send the retail fund this data, send them a copy of your SMSF Trust Deed, ABN and TFN details.

 Please remember to keep the Rollover Statement that you receive from the retail fund.
 This sets out the components of the benefit received.
 Superannuation Warehouse will ask you for this information at the end of the financial year in order to complete your Member Benefit Statement.

-Transferring Funds from an SMSF to a retail Super Fund
+Transferring Funds from an SMSF to a Retail Superannuation Fund

 You can also send funds as a roll over from your SMSF back to a retail fund.
 The form you need to fill out and send (from your SMSF to the retail fund) is called a Rollover benefits statement.
 To download the instructions, click here.